 It is the stunning Baccarat crystal decanter that will seduce you at first glance.
 Individually crafted, mouth-blown and numbered, with a fleur de lys stopper and 20-carat gold adorning the neck, it is undoubtedly, the most gorgeous vessel ever crafted to hold a spirit.

 Not just any spirit but a precious blend of up to 1,200 eaux-de vie (raw brandies), aged between 40 and 100 years in Limousin oak barrels, sourced exclusively from the premier cru, soft chalky soils of Cognac’s Grande Champagne vineyards.

-Thus in essence, each cellar master, has to think a century ahead, and for this reason his vision and role is vital to the making of this unique cognac.
+Thus, in essence, each cellar master has to think a century ahead, and for this reason, his vision and role are vital to the making of this unique cognac.

 In its 290-year old history, Rémy Martin has only had five official cellar masters.
 The current holder of this coveted title and guardian of Louis XIII’s heritage is Baptiste Loiseau, who took over the reigns in April 2014 from Pierette Trichet, the first woman cellar master in the history of Cognac.
 Baptiste was only 34 years old at that time and he too created history in the cognac business, by becoming the youngest cellar master of the House of Rémy Martin.

 I was fortunate to meet Baptiste Loiseau on his recent visit to India and savour the ‘King of Cognac’ the most luxurious spirit in the world, at a tasting organised by Maxime Pulci, Brand Ambassador Louis XIII India and Prarrthona Pal Chowdhury, Country Manager Indian sub-continent Rémy Cointreau.